Loss shaping enhances exact gradient learning with Eventprop in spiking neural networks: Discussion

 The Eventprop implementation in GeNN introduced in this paper is efficient and utilizes GeNN's advanced algorithms for event propagation in both the forward and backward passes.
+How these algorithms' time and space requirements scale with the number of events rather than timesteps can clearly be seen in our comparison with the purely clock-driven BPTT training using Spyx.
 Nevertheless, a full $10$-fold cross-validation with $100$ epochs per fold still takes several hours on an A100 GPU highlighting that this type of research remains compute-intensive.
-A detailed comparison of runtimes with those of other learning rules will be published separately.
+The compute efficiency also depends on the networks operating in an appropriately sparse spiking regime.
+Our networks were all regularised to 14 spikes per neuron on average per trial.
+This is roughly in line with the 10 Hz of cortical neurons in the brain~\cite{Buzsaki2014}.
+After training, we observe that this target is typically achieved.
+Zenke and Vogels~\cite{Zenke2021} investigated this question for BPTT with surrogate gradients and found that there is a cut-off of between 10-100 spikes per trial (depending on the benchmark task) where networks fail.
+This is somewhat more aggressive than our choice but we have not investigated making the activity more sparse in our networks.

 In conclusion, while the ability to calculate exact gradients efficiently using the EventProp method is attractive, the exact gradient is agnostic to spike creation and deletion and this can lead to learning failures in some combinations of task and loss function.
 In this paper, we have overcome these problems by extending EventProp to more general loss functions.
 We have demonstrated on the SHD benchmark how `loss shaping', i.e. choosing a bespoke loss function that induces beneficial gradient flows and learning dynamics, allows us to scale up Eventprop learning beyond proof of concept examples.
 Whether loss shaping can be done in a more principled way and how it carries over to deeper networks are open questions we would like to address in the near future.
-We are also planning to combine Eventprop with advanced network architectures beyond fully recurrent hidden layers which are known to struggle with learning long-time dependencies.
+We are also planning to combine Eventprop with advanced network architectures to overcome the known limitations of simple recurrent hidden layers in learning long-time dependencies.
+Further directions include an Eventprop algorithm for learning delays and more complex neuron models such as resonate-and-fire neurons that may link back to the successful state space models discussed above.